ALL FIELDS REQUIRED*

 NO RECOVERY | NO FEE(310) 553-5630

 In California, employment laws starting in 2015 require all employers to provide paid sick leave to employees.
 The Healthy Workplaces, Healthy Families Act of 2014 mandates paid sick leave to all employees, regardless of the size of the company.
 All employees who have worked at least 30 days in the past year are eligible to take paid sick leave.
 If your employer terminated your employment for taking the paid sick leave the state law grants you, you could have a wrongful termination claim on your hands.
-Get professional help with these types of claims from an experienced Los Angeles Wrongful Termination Lawyer at The Law Office of Omid Nosrati.
+Get professional help with these types of claims from an experienced Los Angeles Wrongful Termination Lawyer at Nosratilaw, A Professional Law Corporation.

 Beginning on July 1, 2015, all employers must institute paid sick leave policies with minimum stipulations.
 According to the law, all employees who work at least 30 days per year are eligible to begin accruing sick days after working for a company for at least 90 days.
 There are rare cases in which employees are not eligible for paid sick leave, such as employees under collective bargaining agreements.

 Employees must accrue one hour of sick leave for every 30 hours worked.
 Employers have the right to cap paid sick leave at 48 hours or six work days.
 Employers can also limit the number of hours used to three days (24 hours) per year.
 Unused paid sick leave must carry over from one year to the next.
 Employees may take paid sick leave for their own health problems or those of a family member (broadly defined to include domestic partners, grandchildren, in-laws, and siblings).
 All employers must display sick leave posters somewhere in the workplace.